DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/valueAxis/type.md

 The value axis can have one of the following types.

 - **Continuous**
 Displays numeric and date-time values.
-To divide this axis into intervals, use the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/tickInterval '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/tickInterval/') option.
+To divide this axis into intervals, use the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/tickInterval '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/tickInterval/') property.
 - **Discrete**
 Displays string values called "categories".
 To sort them, use the [categories](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/valueAxis/categories.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#categories') array.
 - **Logarithmic**